ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 $
 ```

-There are two ways to improve your experience with the OCaml top level: you can
+There are two ways to improve your experience with the OCaml toplevel: you can
 install the popular [`rlwrap`](https://github.com/hanslub42/rlwrap) on your
 system and invoke `rlwrap ocaml` instead of `ocaml` to get line-editing
-facilities inside the OCaml top level, or you can install the alternative top
+facilities inside the OCaml toplevel, or you can install the alternative top
 level `utop` using opam:

 ```